Zang3th/SalinityGL/README.md

 ### Release preview

 - v0.2.0: Completion of the base foundation of the *Liquefied* app
-- v0.2.1: Improvements to the *Liquefied* app and the engine core
+- v0.2.1: Multithreading and visual improvements to the *Liquefied* app
+- v0.2.2: Compute Shader implementation of the *Liquefied* app

 ### Backlog